JoshuaHess12/miaaim/README.md

 curl -s https://get.nextflow.io | bash
 sudo apt-get -y install git
 ```
-9. Now install Docker for windows and allow it to connect with your WSL2.
+9. Now [install Docker](https://docs.docker.com/get-docker/) for windows and allow it to connect with your WSL2 (see [here](https://docs.docker.com/docker-for-windows/wsl/) for details).
 You should now be able to run nextflow and MIAAIM within your installed WSL!

 ## Quick Start